Logo of Acalvio, a leading company in cyber deception technology

 Perimeter defense, also known as network perimeter security, is the practice of securing an organization’s IT and OT infrastructure by establishing protective measures at the outer boundary of its network.
 The goal of perimeter defense is to prevent unauthorized access, data breaches, and cyber threats from entering the network.
 This is traditionally achieved through technologies like firewalls, intrusion detection and prevention systems (IDS/IPS), and virtual private networks (VPNs), which monitor and control traffic entering or leaving the network.

-While perimeter defense remains important, modern cybersecurity strategies, such as Zero Trust, recognize the limitations of solely relying on perimeter security and emphasize internal controls, continuous monitoring, and user authentication as integral components of a comprehensive security approach.
+While perimeter defense remains important, modern cybersecurity strategies, such as Deception Technology, recognize the limitations of solely relying on perimeter security and emphasize internal controls, continuous monitoring, and user authentication as integral components of a comprehensive security approach.

 Firewalls